 Metal Roofing is Fire Resistant

-Metal roofs are non-combustible and given a Class A rating as the most resistant roof material.
+Metal roofs are non-combustible and given a Class A rating as the material with the most fire resistance.
 This rating is lowered to Class C when the metal roof is installed over an existing combustible material like wood shingles.

 Sun-reflecting Metal Saves Energy